sdyear/opensync-openwrt/README.md

 ### Running the Controller

+Before the controller is run, a PostgreSQL server with a database of the type definied in [opensync-controller/schema.sql](opensync-controller/schema.sql) must be running for it to connect to.
+The details of this database are configured in the controllers YAML based configuration file.

 The controller is in the opensync-controller directory and is run with the command ./controller <config-file.yml> <port number>.
 Port 6440 is recommended.

+The controller configuration file is YAML based.
+An example configuration file is included in the opensync-controller directory.

 The controller is written in python3 and requires the following python packages to be installed:
 - pyyaml
 - psycopg2
 - pyrad
 - six

-The controller configuration file is YAML based.
-An example configuration file is included in the opensync-controller directory.

 Overview